COVID-19 Vaccine Availability

 DOD COVID-19 Vaccine Service Member Mandate

-COVID-19 vaccines are required for all members of the armed forces on active duty or in the Reserve or Guard components, including pregnant service members, according to DOD.
+COVID-19 vaccines are no longer required for all members of the armed forces on active duty or in the Reserve or Guard components, according to DOD.
+However, service members are still encouraged to get vaccinated against COVID-19.

 Stay Up to Date with COVID-19 Vaccines and Boosters